excelle08/music-mood-mirror/notebooks/README.md

 - **RegisterLLM2MLflow.ipynb**
     Notebook to register the Gemma-2B model with the built-in MLflow service in AIStudio for model management and tracking.

+- **example_pickle_files/**
+    This folder contains example pickle files that generated from or used by the notebooks and scripts in the parent folder.

 ## AI Studio Setup Steps

 1. **Install Required Libraries**